 Notable & Unique: People

-The W South St / S Parramore Ave neighborhood stands out for having an
+One of the unique characteristics of the W South St / S Parramore Ave

 Also, the W South St / S Parramore Ave neighborhood is unique for having just